viktordanov/stripe-recommendations/README.md

 ### `/success` endpoint

 > [!NOTE]
 > While this isn't 'necessary', there's a good chance your user will make it back to your site before the webhooks do.
 It's a nasty race condition to handle.
-Eagerly calling syncStripeData will prevent any weird states you might otherwise end up in
+Eagerly calling syncStripeDataToKV will prevent any weird states you might otherwise end up in

 This is the page that the user is redirected to after they complete their checkout.
 For the sake of simplicity, I'm going to implement it as a `get` route that redirects them.
 In my apps, I do this with a server component and Suspense, but I'm not going to spend the time explaining all that here.